-How to explore Olive Oil Tourism in Portugal on your next trip
+How to explore Olive Oil Tourism in Portugal

 The best way to learn more about olive oil is to follow the olive oil routes of the DOP regions: the Alentejo Olive Oil Route, the Olive Oil Route in Trás-os-Montes, or even discover the plantations in the Algarve region, where you can find the oldest olive trees in the country.

 On each of these routes, it is possible to:

 Visiting olive growers and enjoying the landscape of the olive trees

 You can do visits and tours to learn about the differences between crops and manufacturing methods.
 Some places also organize experiences to harvest the olives.
 Stay tuned for the dates as the harvest takes place mainly between October and December.

 - Olive oil in the Alentejo and Centre: Lagar Herdade Esporão, Lagar Oliveira da Serra, Quinta do Quetzal, Lagar Museu Melara Picado Nunes, or the Courela do Zambujeiro with organic and biodynamic production.

 - Olive oil in Trás-os-Montes: Quinta e Lagar Acushla, Quinta Vale do Conde,

 - Olive oil in the Algarve: Olival e Lagar do Azeite Monterosa

 Learning how to taste and harmonize with Olive Oil